hagege/child_themes/plugins/disable-admin-bar-in-maintenance-mode/readme.txt

 4. Click on `Activate plugin`

 == Changelog ==

+= 0.3.1: December 23, 2023 =
+Issue: The Listbox doesn't show the role in settings

+= 0.3: December 23, 2023 =
+* admin bar in maintenance mode can be deactivated individually for each user role.
+A separate setting option is to be created for this in the dashboard under settings

 = 0.1: December 23, 2023 =
 * Birthday of Disable Admin Bar in Maintenance Mode